adedood/compendium/README.md

-# compendium
+## compendium
-A collection of personal dabbling
+Infra playground and experiments